 We hope through our efforts to reach approximately over ten thousand student athletes, coaches, parents, and spectators this sports season on the importance of having Respect for each other through athletic competition and a healthy attitude towards academics and positive values.

 To ensure that all students are college ready, University Park Campus School will focus on teaching students to read, write, and think analytically and critically.
-View School Accountability Plan for more details about our school.
+View Acceleration and Accountability Action Plan for more details about our school.